albin-johansson/centurion/README.md

 ## Installation

-The library is distributed in two flavours, either as a _single_ amalgamated `centurion.hpp` header (located in the `include` folder), or simply as all the headers provided in the `src` folder.
+The library is distributed as a header-only library, which can be found in the `src` directory.
 Just download the headers include them in your project, and the library it's ready to be used!
 You will of course also need to install SDL2.

 ## Documentation